artbyoscar/EdgeFormer/README.md

-# EdgeFormer: Efficient Transformer for Edge Devices
+# EdgeFormer: Enterprise-Grade Transformer for Edge Devices

 EdgeFormer is a high-performance Transformer implementation optimized to run efficiently on a range of edge devices with limited compute resources.
-Initially focused on AMD Ryzen/Radeon systems, with active development towards broader hardware support (Intel, ARM) via advanced compiler techniques.
+Initially focused on AMD Ryzen/Radeon systems, with active development towards broader hardware support (Intel, ARM) via advanced compiler techniques and strategic hardware partnerships.

 *(README updated: Saturday, March 30, 2025)*